Peliha-ip/Tusk-Carnival/README.md

 - Wii Sports Pro (Get a strike by rolling a bowling ball on the railing)
 - Blunt Ball (Deal damage to mobs by rolling a bowling ball on them)
 - That's Frank (Use the mechanical bull)
+- Isn't She Lovely (Enter the consciousness of an abstract)
+- Inside Out (Collect all memories)
+- Drink It & You'll Regret It (Collect a bottle of memory juice)
+- Your Best Nightmare (Craft a soulwhip)
+- Hakuna Matata (Drink a slush when having the psychosis effect)

 Tag:
 - Trick mobs: bombast, rascal, tuff golem, scallywag, bird trainer, abstract, puppeteer, firebreather, jester, mime